scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 That is the development of notebooks that use two or more software packages and even programming languages.
 More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python, the reticulate package that enables the running of Python code in R , and the PyCall package in Julia that enables the running of the Python packages in Julia.
 The latter package is widely used to run matplotlib in Julia.
-Interoperability already occurs between the CCP4 [Agirre2023]_, clipper [McNicholas2018]_, gemmi [Wojdyr2022]_ and CCTBX projects and to a limited extent between CCTBX and PyMOL, but interoperability could be more widespread if the walls around the software silos were lowered.
+Interoperability already occurs between the CCP4 [Agirre2023]_, clipper [McNicholas2018]_, gemmi [Wojdyr2022]_, reciprocalspaceship [Greisman2021]_, CARELESS [Dalton2021]_,and CCTBX projects and to a limited extent between CCTBX and PyMOL, but interoperability could be more widespread if the walls around the software silos were lowered.
-The snippet libraries provided here can prompt interoperability on Colab by their proximity on Colab.
+The snippet libraries provided here can prompt taking advantage of this interoperability in Jupyter and Colab notebooks.